Pingumaniac/PubSub_with_KRaft_in_Kotlin/README.md

 ### Modified goals of the project
-1. Develop and implement a Publish/Subscribe architecture utilizing Petri nets and the Scala programming language.
-This architecture leverages the Raft algorithm for the consensus protocol to achieve robust and scalable message delivery.
+1. Create a Publish/Subscribe architecture using Petri nets and Kotlin, incorporating Apache Kafka and RabbitMQ.
+This architecture will utilize Kafka's distributed streaming capabilities along with the Raft consensus algorithm, as implemented in Kafka's KRaft mode, to ensure robust and scalable message delivery.
+The integration of Kafka provides a high-throughput, fault-tolerant messaging system, enhancing the overall performance and reliability of the architecture.
-2. Model a portion of the software system as Petri nets.
-This will enable the verification of the model's correctness, ensuring the system's functionality.
+2. Use Petri nets to model key components of the software system.
+It focus on the interactions and coordination between Kafka and RabbitMQ within the Publish/Subscribe paradigm.
+Verify the model's correctness and ensure the system's functionality, particularly in terms of message flow, fault tolerance, and distributed coordination.
-3. Generate the initial, unoptimized Scala code in the RPC design pattern.
-This approach promotes a cleaner separation of concerns, improves anonymity and fault tolerance, and ultimately makes the system more robust and scalable.
+3. Generate the initial, unoptimised Kotlin code that uses the Remote Procedure Call (RPC) design pattern.
+This codebase will lay the foundation for the system, emphasizing a clear separation of concerns.
+The RPC pattern, combined with Kafka's streaming and RabbitMQ's messaging capabilities, will enhance anonymity in communications and provide robust fault tolerance mechanisms.
+The goal is to build a system that is not only robust and scalable but also maintains clean and manageable code architecture.

 ### Future work
 * The 3-6th original goal will be done as future work (extension) during the Winter 2024 break with Professor Abhishek Dubey.